joutvhu/spring-dynamic-jpa/README.md

 ### Dynamic query

-- Methods annotated with `@DynamicQuery` tells `DynamicJpaQueryLookupStrategy` know the content of the query is query template.
-It needs to parse the query template to query string before execute the query.
+- Methods annotated with `@DynamicQuery` tells `DynamicJpaQueryLookupStrategy` to know the content of the query is query template.
+It needs to parse the query template to query string before executing the query.

 ```java
 public interface UserRepository extends JpaRepository<User, Long> {